my-trash-bin/shell-topological-sort/README.md

 ## Restrictions

 - No detection for dependency cycle.
-- Line break and equal sign is not supported due to file format.
+- Line break and equal sign and spaces are not supported due to file format.